Lower threshold for dismissal of employees

 The Government is reforming the legislation on working life to remove barriers to employment and, in particular, to strengthen the operating conditions of SMEs.
 Barriers to employment will be removed, including by amending the grounds on which an employee can be dismissed.
-According to the Programme of Prime Minister Petteri Orpo’s Government, regulation of termination related to the employee will be amended so that a proper reason would be sufficient for termination of employment.
+In future, a proper reason will be sufficient for terminating an employment contract.

 The Government aims to remove barriers to hiring employees and to improve the operating environment, especially for small and medium-sized enterprises.
 Small enterprises, in particular, find the legal risks associated with dismissals to be significant barriers to hiring staff.

 There are uncertainties concerning the estimated employment effects of these amendments, as protection against unjustified dismissal can both increase and reduce employment.
 On one hand, stricter protection against unjustified dismissal safeguards those covered by it from dismissal, thereby increasing employment and reducing unemployment.
 On the other hand, stricter protection may reduce recruitment, thereby reducing employment and increasing unemployment.
 Because of this twofold effect, research has typically found the overall impact on employment to be small.
-However, according to a report by the Ministry of Finance, studies using more advanced methodologies tend to emphasise that lowering protection against unjustified dismissal has a positive impact on recruitment.
-Consequently, easing protection against unjustified dismissal is assessed to have a positive effect on employment.
+However, studies based on the most advanced methods stress the positive effect that lowering the protection against unjustified dismissal has on recruitment.
+Consequently, easing protection against unjustified dismissal is assessed to have a positive impact on employment.

 Research that examines the productivity effects of employment protection has also often concluded that by easing protection against unjustified dismissal employment productivity increases.

-The employee has the right to contest the dismissal carried out by the employer.
-In such cases, the grounds for termination will be ultimately assessed by the courts.
+The employee must have the right to contest the dismissal carried out by the employer.
+In such cases, the grounds for dismissal will be ultimately assessed by the courts.

-Proper reasons for terminating employment could at least be deemed to exist in situations where
+Proper reasons for terminating employment can at least be deemed to exist in situations where

 - the employee breaches or neglects obligations affecting the employment relationship or